The Challenge of “Agape” Love

 No Pleasure in Wrong, Only in Truth

-The verb stego conveys the picture of one object on top of another, thus hinting of either support (by the lower object) or concealment (by the upper object) (Vine 1951, 132).
+stego conveys the picture of one object on top of another, thus hinting of either support (by the lower object) or concealment (by the upper object) (Vine 1951, 132).
 The ideas are not mutually exclusive — especially in this context.

 Of course there may be a time for the open exposure of wrong (cf. 1 Corinthians 5:1ff; 1 Timothy 5:20), but this is certainly not the initial procedure.
 The loving soul does not froth at the bit at the prospect of such an adventure!